 Globally, 200 million children are not meeting their developmental potential.
 Ensuring a strong beginning for children will enable them to live healthy, productive lives.
 Evidence shows that Early Child Development programs benefit children, families, and communities.

-Enabling couples to determine whether, when, and how many children to have is vital to ensure safe motherhood and healthy families.
+Family planning programs are critical in enabling couples to determine whether, when, and how many children to have is vital to ensure safe motherhood and healthy families.
 Voluntary family planning has profound health, economic, and social benefits for families and communities.

 Taking into account both the differences and the inequalities between men and women in program planning, implementation, and assessment is vitally important to USAID programming.
 The roles and activities of men and women affect who does what in carrying out an activity, and who benefits.